holaa-olaa/currency-converter/README.md

 Check it out! ---> https://holaa-olaa.github.io/currency-converter/

 ## General info
-A simple application that allows you to convert exchange rates based on constant variables specified in code.
-It uses functions in JavaScript allowing for quick and accurate calculations.
-Graphic design using CSS.
+This is a simple application created mainly with JavaScript that allows you to add and edit a simple task list.
+Appearance and content created using HTML and CSS.

 Created for the course: YouCode II Frontend Developer